SolderingKnowledge/interview_Q_A/answers.md

    * use frameworks(bootstrap, reactstrap)
    * cross browser testing( testing manually and find standard ground for every browser)

-4 Unit testing tools are: Jasmine, Ava, Tape, Mocha,
+4 Unit testing tools are: Jasmine, Ava, Tape, Mocha, Karma.

 5 Task Runners are: Gulp, Grunt.In one word automation.
 Doing such as converting Less to CSS and minifying JS files etc..